 The biggest opportunity to get more information into the model comes down to the QA/QC and the commissioning process.
 It’s focused less on the tool and more on the process.
 For instance, if you’re utilizing a 2D workflow during the initial phases and you’re documenting the information either through checklists, issues, etc., the migration of that data will naturally occur.
 Better documentation during those critical phases of a construction process will provide better information to migrate over into the turnover.
 There’s so much information that is captured during QA/QC and commissioning and having it easily transferred to the next phase of the project will be invaluable.

 The thing I’m most excited about is the end to end use of the model.
 As I mentioned, there are major stages of construction where BIM is underutilized.
 A lot of times when people are looking at the technology, they get wrapped around the axle based on the more cutting-edge sides of it rather than focusing on the more pragmatic aspects.

 If you boil it down to its essence, BIM is a communication tool.
 The future of BIM involves using the model at all stages to improve collaboration.
 I think this is where the industry as a whole gains the most value out of it.
 As long as you’re using that communication tool throughout the entire project lifecycle, the value and return on that investment are going to be huge.

 Interested in learning more about the solutions enabling a more connected future for BIM?
-Request a demo here.
+Get in touch.